NawrizTurjo/DSA-2-Offlines/Offline-7 Hashing/readme.md

 1. Create a directory with your 7-digit roll number as the name
 2. Put only the source files and the report in the mentioned directory
-3. Zip the directory in ".zip" format, rename it using your 7-digit roll number, and submit it on moodle within the mentioned deadline (<font color=red>August 19, 8:55 AM</font>).
+3. Zip the directory in ".zip" format, rename it using your 7-digit roll number, and submit it on moodle within the mentioned deadline (<font color=red>February 12, 11:55 PM</font>).
 4. <font color=red>Copying will result in -100% marks for both source and destination.</font>

 Failure to follow the above-mentioned instructions may result in up to 10% penalty.